GUT-AI/grounded-qa/references/README.rst

 * It is about Question Answering (Non-Task-Oriented Dialogue) systems
 * It uses RL
-* It is an end-to-end Downstream Task
+* It uses an end-to-end Downstream Task

 *Exclusion criteria (non-exhaustive):*

 * It is about Task-Oriented Dialogue (TOD) systems
 * It uses Supervised Learning
-* It is a pipeline Downstream Task
+* It uses a pipeline Downstream Task

 Resources
 ^^^^^^^^^